n-ce/Modern-Vanilla-Template/README.md

 # Modern Vanilla Template (MVT)

-This project is a modern vanilla JavaScript template designed for creating dynamic web content using a compact, array-based component system.
+This project is a modern HTML template designed for creating dynamic web content using a compact, array-based component system.
 It focuses on simplicity, efficiency, and no dependencies.

 ## Features